SyedAbdulSami1/45_Questions_TypeScript_Assigment_in_1_Repo/getting-started-exercises.md

 • Use append() to add one new guest to the end of your list.
 • Print a new set of invitation messages, one for each person in your list.

-17. Shrinking Guest List: You just found out that your new dinner table won’t arrive in time for the dinner, and you have space for only two guests.
+17-Shrinking-Guest-List: You just found out that your new dinner table won’t arrive in time for the dinner, and you have space for only two guests.

 • Start with your program from Exercise 16.
 Add a new line that prints a message saying that you can invite only two people for dinner.